wetdino21/BACALSO-TC82625/README.md

 3. Backend Setup

     1. Navigate to the `server` directory:
-        - type in terminal/cmd: cd server
+        - type in terminal: cd server

     2. Install the backend dependencies:
         - type terminal: npm install